awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-linux-client.md

 ## Requirements<a name="linux-requirements"></a>

-The Amazon WorkSpaces Linux client application requires 64\-bit Ubuntu 18\.04 \(AMD64\)\.
+The Workspaces Linux client application requires 64\-bit Ubuntu 18\.04 \(AMD64\)\.

 **Note**
 By default, Linux client access is disabled\.
-To use this client with your WorkSpace, your Amazon WorkSpaces administrator must enable Linux client access for your WorkSpaces directory\.
-For more information, see [ Control Device Access](https://docs.aws.amazon.com/workspaces/latest/adminguide/update-directory-details.html#control-device-access) in the *Amazon WorkSpaces Administration Guide*\.
+To use this client with your WorkSpace, your Amazon Workspaces administrator must enable Linux client access for your WorkSpaces directory\.
+For more information, see [ Control Device Access](https://docs.aws.amazon.com/workspaces/latest/adminguide/update-directory-details.html#control-device-access) in the *Amazon Workspaces Administration Guide*\.
 The WorkSpaces Linux client application is not available for the WorkSpaces Streaming Protocol \(WSP\)\.
-If your WorkSpace is located in the Asia Pacific \(Mumbai\) Region, you must use version 3\.1\.3 or later of the Amazon WorkSpaces Linux client application\.
+If your WorkSpace is located in the Asia Pacific \(Mumbai\) Region, you must use version 3\.1\.3 or later of the Amazon Workspaces Linux client application\.

 ## Setup and Installation<a name="linux_setup"></a>

-Download and install the Amazon WorkSpaces Linux client application from [Amazon WorkSpaces Client Downloads](https://clients.amazonworkspaces.com/)\.
+Download and install the Workspaces Linux client application from [Amazon Workspaces Client Downloads](https://clients.amazonworkspaces.com/)\.
 Detailed installation instructions are included on the Linux client page on the Client Downloads site\.

 To launch the Linux client from the command line, use: